Not currently accepting new patients.

 My name is Amy Ricke, M.D. and I joined Axon Heath Associates in 2017.
-I am currently accepting patients age 16 and older for psychiatric evaluation and treatment.

 I first became interested in mental health during my senior year of high school during an abnormal psychology class.
 Drawn to both biological science and the study of the mind and human behavior, I studied pre-medicine and psychology at the University of Notre Dame and graduated with a Bachelor of Science, summa cum laude.
 Entering medical school, I was relatively certain that I would choose psychiatry as a specialty given that it married both of my academic interests.
 While other areas of medicine fascinated me, I was always drawn back to a career in psychiatry by my recognition that the mind and body are inextricably linked.
 I came to realize that without good mental health, life cannot be fully lived.
 I received my M.D. from Case Western Reserve School of Medicine in Ohio, with the distinction of Alpha Omega Alpha Medical Honor Society.
 My medical education continued at Indiana University (IU) School of Medicine where I trained in the adult psychiatry residency program.
 Shortly after, I received my board certification in psychiatry.